 Tree maintenance, pruning and removal

 Our arborists take the lead when it's time to prune or remove trees in our public streets, roads and parks.
 In addition to their regular tree maintenance tasks, our skilled team also oversee tree planting and avenue development, data collection and inventory management.
 On occasions, residents may notice a street or park tree that they believe requires maintenance.
-If this applies to you, please notify Council on 131 872 so we can arrange a time to inspect the tree.
+If this applies to you, please notify us on 131 872 so we can arrange a time to inspect the tree.

 Any identified maintenance issues will be added to the work schedule.
 We aim to attend to customer requests within 30 business days, based on priorities and perceived risks.